Placeholder Text

 Satisfactory Academic Progress Policy

-Each student enrolled in an eligible program and receiving financial aid is expected to make satisfactory academic progress toward completion requirements for the program.
-At the end of each semester, the student's cumulative grade point average is computed.
-This measure of progress toward graduation is indicated on the student's semester grade report and is reviewed by the college.
+Every student enrolled in an eligible program and receiving financial aid is expected to make satisfactory academic progress toward completing the program's requirements.
+At the end of each semester, the student's cumulative grade point average (GPA) is calculated.
+This measure of progress toward graduation is noted on the student's semester grade report and is reviewed by the College.

-Although developmental/remedial courses are excluded from the attempted credit count, the student who has only taken developmental/remedial courses must maintain a 2.0 GPA to meet SAP for financial aid.
-P (Passed for developmental courses only) is equivalent to a 4.0 grade point and R (re-enroll for developmental courses only) is equivalent to a 0.0 grade point.
+** While developmental or remedial courses do not count toward attempted credit hours, students who have only completed these types of courses must still achieve a 2.0 GPA to satisfy the satisfactory academic progress (SAP) requirement for financial aid.
+A grade of P (Pass) in developmental courses is equivalent to a 4.0 grade point, while a grade of R (Re-enroll) is equivalent to a 0.0 grade point.

-This includes A, B, C, D, F, I, WF, WD, W, CR, AU, NA, Repeated courses, High School courses, and Transfer credits.
-Grades of F, I (Incomplete), WF, WD, W, or/and NA are considered as attempted and not passed.
+Grades of A, B, C, D, F, I, WF, WD, W, CR, CL repeated coursework, High School courses that earn college credit, and transfer credits are factored into completion rate.
+Grades of F, I (Incomplete), W, WF, WD, are considered as attempts and not passed

-Financial Aid students who have been on academic warning for one semester, and are not in satisfactory academic standing will be terminated from receiving financial aid.
+Financial aid will be terminated for students who have been on academic warning for one semester and are not making satisfactory academic progress by the end of that semester.

 The time frame for a student to complete their program of study cannot exceed 150% of the published length of the program.
-Based on federal law, a student is ineligible (via the maximum timeframe element) when it becomes mathematically impossible for the student to complete their program of study within 150% of the length of the undergraduate program.
+According to federal law, a student becomes ineligible when it becomes mathematically impossible for the student to complete their program of study within 150% of the program's duration.

 This 150% limit will be measured by all attempted credit hours.
-Transfer Credits are included in the 150% calculation; however, developmental/remedial courses are not included and courses with COVID-19 WE/IE grades are not included.
+Transfer Credits are included in the 150% calculation; however, up to 30 hours of developmental or remedial coursework and courses with COVID-19 WE/IE grades are excluded.
 There is no academic warning period for the 150% rule.

 EXAMPLE: If a program has 60 credit hours, the student may only attempt 90 credit hours before becoming ineligible to receive Title IV funds.
 The 150% remaining hours in your program of study must be equal to or more than the remaining hours needed to graduate in your program of study.